 Chief Executive Officer

-Noel is actively engaged in a number of leadership and management initiatives.
-His track record includes lecturing on the University of Cape Town’s Bachelor of Education (Honours) Educational Leadership and Management course and the Advance Certificate in Education: Education Management Leadership Development programme for which he has provided project management, planning, lecturing, coaching and mentoring, assessment and moderation services.
+Noel has a track record of active engagement in a number of leadership and management initiatives.
+This includes lecturing on the University of Cape Town’s Bachelor of Education (Honours) Educational Leadership and Management course and the Advance Certificate in Education: Education Management Leadership Development programme for which he has provided project management, planning, lecturing, coaching and mentoring, assessment and moderation services.
 He is passionate about community development and was fully engaged in FTC’s own Higher Education and Training Certificate (HETC) in Development Practice, aimed at community-based leaders, especially youth and women.
 He has developed a Youth Development Facilitators training programme for UNICEF, entitled Pathways to Possibilities, which is currently being implemented by the National Association of Child and Youth Care Workers (NACCW).
 Under his leadership, FTC was appointed as the South African representative of the International Youth Foundation (IYF) Passport to Success programme and he facilitated FTC’s partnership with the British Council’s Connecting Classrooms programme.

 Noel is the recipient of the United Nations sponsored Karmaveer Award for his contribution to leadership development which he collected in New Delhi, India in November, 2013.
 Noel contributed to the Indian best-seller, Karma Kurry by writing a chapter on Kumi Naidoo, the ex-Director of Greenpeace International.